-It is the faculty member's prerogative to evaluate student work based on their stated criteria and professional judgment.
-It is the student's prerogative to know how their work was evaluated and the basis for calculating the final grade.
+It is the faculty member's prerogative to evaluate student work based on his or her stated criteria and professional judgment.
+It is the student's prerogative to know how his or her work was evaluated and the basis for calculating the final grade.
 If a student has a concern about a final grade, the student may appeal the grade.
 Reasons to appeal a grade include but are not limited to the following:

-- Clerical error or dispute about the calculation of the final grade; - Unfair or unequal application of grading standards; - · Prejudicial, capricious, or arbitrary grading; and - Failure for plagiarism that was not determined by the Academic Integrity Committee.
+- Clerical error or dispute about the calculation of the flnal grade; - Unfair or unequal application of grading standards; - Prejudicial, capricious, or arbitrary grading; and - Failure for plagiarism that was not determined by the Academic Integrity Committee.

 Students have one semester from the time the grade was issued to initiate an appeal.
 After the semester has lapsed, all grades become a permanent part of the student's academic record, and no appeals will be considered.
-A student who wishes to appeal a final grade should complete an Appeal for Grade Change form which is available online in the Otis College Dashboard and submit the form to the academic department for forwarding to the faculty member.
+A student who wishes to appeal a final grade should complete an Appeal for Grade Change form available in the Registration Office and submit it to the academic department for forwarding to the faculty member.
 The faculty member reviews the appeal and, when appropriate, meets with the student to discuss the issue.
-The faculty member then completes the Appeal for Grade Change form and returns it to the department, which submits the form to the Registration Office for final processing
+The faculty member then completes the Appeal for Grade Change form and returns it to the department, which submits it to the Registration Office.

-If the student believes their concerns have not been adequately addressed by the faculty member, the student may appeal the grade by submitting the following to the Department Chair: (1) a detailed written statement describing the reasons for the appeal and (2) a copy of the completed Appeal for Grade Change form.
+If the student believes his or her concerns haven't been adequately addressed by the faculty member, the student may appeal the grade by submitting the following to the Department Chair: (1) a detailed written statement describing the reasons for the appeal and (2) a copy of the completed Appeal for Grade Change form.
 The Department Chair attempts to resolve the issue with the faculty member and student.
 If the determination is a grade change, the Department Chair will resubmit the Appeal for Grade Change form with that result.
 If the determination is no grade change, the Chair will inform the student via e-mail, with a copy to the Registrar.

-After being informed of the grade determination by the Department Chair, the student may make a final appeal by submitting the following to the Provost:

-- 1. The detailed written statement submitted to the Chair, plus a written response to the faculty member's and Chair's determinations in the case; - 2.
-The course syllabus; - 3.
-A copy of the completed Appeal for Grade Change; - 4.
-The Department Chair's e-mail;

-5. Any other relevant documentation.
+After being informed of the grade determination by the Department Chair, the student may make a final appeal by submitting the following to the Provost: (1) the detailed written statement submitted to the Chair, plus a written response to the faculty member's and Chair's determinations in the case, (2) the course syllabus, (3) a copy of the completed Appeal for Grade Change, (4) the Department Chair's e-mail, and (5) any other relevant documentation.
 The Provost then considers the appeal and, when appropriate, meets with the student, faculty member, and/or Department Chair.
 The Provost informs the student via e-mail of the decision, with a copy to the Registrar.
 The Provost's decision is final.